 - Be active on most, preferably all, days every week.

 It’s important to remember that recommendations such as those above are given as a baseline for people to work off.
-Many Australians do almost zero physical activity each week, and to complete 2 ½ hours of physical activity per week requires some considerable lifestyle changes!
+Many Australians do almost zero physical activity each week, and completing 2 ½ hours of physical activity per week requires some considerable lifestyle changes!